Knowledge graphSettings

 Common interview mistakes

-• Forget about scale: 300K location updates per second
+• Ignoring scale: hundreds of thousands of location updates every second

 Related chapters